sbconlon/retrofeats/README.md

 #### 3.1.2.
 Constant game information

-Wind direction, field condition, precipitation, and sky are encoded as one-hot vectors, where all entries are false if the information in unknown.
+Wind direction, field condition, precipitation, and sky are encoded as one-hot vectors, where all entries are false if the information is unknown.

 | Name             | Type   | Description                                      |
 | ---------------- | ------ | ------------------------------------------------ |